Table of Contents

 Lazy Vote Token Distribution

-When an election is triggered, voting tokens are not minted upfront.
+When an election starts, voting tokens are NOT automatically distributed.
 Instead:

 Purchase Restrictions (Optional)